ichthyosaurus/sailfish-patch/MANPAGE.md

   Optimize PNG screenshot files of the current project.
 Optionally specify number of processing rounds for best result (default: 1).

 `-i, --import CONFIG SOURCE [RPMS]`
   Setup a new working directory for the given patch.
 This command is especially useful for importing patches that were not created with this tool.
-In other cases, `-u` might be more suited for the task. `SOURCE` can either be a tarball containing the patch file (`unified_diff.patch`) in its root, or it can be a patch.
+In other cases, `-u` might be more suited for the task. `SOURCE` can either be a tarball containing the patch file (`unified_diff.patch`) in its root, or it can be a patch/diff.
 Optionally set `RPMS` to use already downloaded package files from the given directory. *Note:* use `-eC` to create a new config file.

 `-f, --force`
   Skip some safety checks